7 Key Neonatal Nurse Interview Questions to Ask

 Potential follow-up questions:

-2. How has your previous experience prepared you for this position?
+2. How has your previous experience prepared you for working with highly vulnerable neonatal patients?

-Now that you understand why the candidate is interested in the position, it’s time to see if they have what it takes to be successful in the role.
-Even if a nurse has experience working with infants, they may not have the time management and critical thinking skills necessary for neonatology.
+Now that you understand why the candidate is interested in the position, it’s time to see if they have what it takes to be successful.
+Even if a nurse has experience working with similar patient populations, they may not have the attention to detail, time management, and critical thinking skills necessary for neonatology.

 Assess the relevance of the nurse’s previous positions to get a true feel for their experience level.
 If the candidate is a new graduate, encourage them to share details on any clinical rotation, externship, or practicum experiences that helped them grow as a neonatal nurse.